apache/cassandra-java-driver/upgrade_guide/README.md

 ## Upgrade guide

-The purpose of this guide is to detail changes made by successive versions of the Java driver.
+The purpose of this guide is to detail changes made by successive versions of the Java Driver.

 ### 2.0.11